Help us develop lesson plans on the Battle of Cable Street and antisemitism in the UK

 Our Ask

-We want to commission historians to develop high-quality resources on Cable Street and the changing face of antisemitism, share them with schools and run a competition for students to demonstrate what they have learned.
-The total cost of developing the project will be £11,000 - a generous donor has already committed half of the project funds but we still need to raise £5,500 to make the project a reality.
+We want to commission historians to develop high-quality resources on Cable Street and the changing face of antisemitism, share them with schools and run a competition for students to demonstrate their learning The total cost of the project will be £11,000 - we have already raised half of the funds (including through a grant from the Association of Jewish Refugees) but we still need to raise £5,500 to make the project a reality.
 If you could help, please get in touch at joe@learnaboutbritain.uk or via the form below.

 Contact Us